plugblockchain/common.js/README.md

 # @plugnet/common

+_This repo is a fork of [@polkadot/common](https://github.com/polkadot-js/common), up to the version which works with current plug-node_

 Various useful utility functions that are used across all projects in the [@plugnet](https://www.poweredbyplug.com/) namespace.
 It provides utility functions with additional safety checks, allowing not only for consistent coding, but also reducing the general boilerplate.

 ## overview